substance/texture/docs/TextureJATS.md

 </pre>
 **This element may be contained in:**
 <pre style="white-space:pre-wrap;">
-body, license-p, named-content, p, sec
+license-p, p, named-content, sec, body
 </pre>

 ### `<surname>`